tjguk/wmi/wmi/trunk/docs/cookbook.rst

 Monitor multiple machines for power events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a demonstration of extrinsic events, threading and remote monitoring... all in one small package!
 The idea
 is that the power subsystem generates extrinsic events via its WMI provider whenever a machine enters or leaves
 suspend mode.
 Extrinsic events are useful because WMI doesn't have to poll for them so you shouldn't miss any.
 The
 multiple machines was just a practical example of using threads.

-Note the use of CoInitialize and CoUninitialize in the thread control code.
+..  note:: Note the use of CoInitialize and CoUninitialize in the thread control code.
-Note also the simplified use of [wmi].[class].watch_for which will work for intrinsic and extrinsic events
+    Note also the simplified use of :meth:`_wmi_class.watch_for` which will work for
-transparently.
+    intrinsic and extrinsic events transparently.

 ::